Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Results

-In Table \ref{tab:vqe_comparison}, we compare the energy evaluation cost for VO and PT to VQE for a subset of bond lengths that encompass equilibrium, correlated, and dissociated geometries of both systems.
-The VQE results were obtained from Ref. \cite{choiProbingQuantumEfficiency2023}.
-VO, which is similar to VQE in that it uses a variational optimization of circuit parameters, has a lower energy evaluation cost for all geometries considered.
-Whether PT exceeds VQE in cost for a single energy evaluation depends on the input geometry for H$_2$O, but it always surpasses the cost of VQE for N$_2$.
-Despite this, energy evaluation in PT is at most 28 times more costly than in VQE.
-Noting that PT circumvents the most expensive quantum measurement related bottlenecks of VQE and VO, namely the evaluation of gradients, and the large number of optimization loops, both of which require many additional energy estimations, this presents very strong evidence that PT is the most efficient method from a measurement perspective.
+In Table~\ref{tab:vqe_comparison}, we compare the energy-estimation costs for VO, PT, and VQE for equilibrium, correlated, and dissociated geometries of both systems.
+The VQE results were taken from Ref.~\cite{choiProbingQuantumEfficiency2023}.
+Both Q-SENSE variants exhibit lower evaluation costs for all geometries.
+Moreover, PT circumvents two of the most expensive quantum-measurement bottlenecks of both VQE and VO: (i) evaluation of gradients of state-preparation circuit parameters and (ii) the large number of optimization loops, both of which require many additional energy estimations.
+This provides strong evidence that PT is the most efficient method from a measurement perspective.
+Despite this, PT involves a variational optimization of molecular orbitals [Eq.~(\ref{eq:orbital_opt})].
+A warm start for this orbital optimization can be obtained using a multiconfiguration self-consistent field (MCSCF) calculation, which optimizes orbitals to minimize the ground-state energy in the space spanned by the initial CSFs $\{\hat V_\mu\ket{\rm HF}\}$, i.e., a Q-SENSE solution obtained without classically hard $\hat{W}_\mu$ operators.